iAvoe/Object-Oriented-Analysis-Design-Review/README.md

 - Class diagram

 Method signatures are included in which diagram?
-- Design class diagram
+- Design class diagram (class diagram only have class names)

 #### Package diagram

 A package diagram is useful to document the various subsystems in a system.
 - True, it tells what &lt;&lt;use&gt;&gt;, &lt;&lt;merge&gt;&gt;, &lt;&lt;import&gt;&gt; what packages

-#### Software components diagram
+#### Package diagram - Software components diagram

-A diagram that shows the overall structure of a system as it exists after it is deployed is called what? software components diagram
+A diagram that shows the overall structure of a system as it exists after it is deployed is called what?
+- Software components diagram

 -----